-This group of standards addresses the structure and design of the curriculum, and the educational methods chosen to support trainees achieve the program outcomes.
+This group of standards addresses the structure and design of the curriculum, and the educational methods chosen to support trainees to achieve the program outcomes.
 The structure, content, and educational methods chosen are related to the provider's purpose, intended outcomes, and resources.

-2.1 Program outcomes and structure
+2.1 Program outcomes

 - 2.1.1 The education provider has defined outcomes for the program that are consistent with: - a.
-The AMC Graduate Outcome Statements for Cosmetic Surgery Programs (currently under development). - b.
-Good Medical Practice: A Code of Conduct for Doctors in Australia"5. - c.
-Medical Board Guidelines Guidelines for medical practitioners who perform cosmetic medical and surgical procedures - d.
-The needs of the communities that the education provider serves. - 2.1.2 The program of study includes an identifiable stream or core program of education, training and assessment in cosmetic surgery.
+The AMC Outcome (Capability) Statements for Cosmetic Surgery Programs of Study - b.
+Good Medical Practice: a code of conduct for doctors in Australia5 - c.
+The Medical Board of Australia's Guidelines for registered medical practitioners who perform cosmetic medical and surgical procedures - d.
+The needs of the communities that the education provider serves. - 2.1.2 The program of study includes an identifiable stream or core program of education, training and assessment in cosmetic surgery and the AMC Outcome (Capability) Statements for Cosmetic Surgery Programs of Study are achieved in this stream.